lbl-srg/MPCPy/doc/userGuide/source/exodata.rst

     weather.data = {"Weather Variable Name" : mpcpy.Variables.Timeseries}

-The weather data dictionary variable names should be chosen from the following list:
+The weather variable names should match those input variables in the model and be chosen from the following list:

 - weaPAtm - atmospheric pressure
 - weaTDewPoi - dew point temperature